-Former Vice Minister, Ministry of Foreign Trade and Economic Cooperation, PRC
+Former Vice Minister of Ministry of Foreign Trade and Economic Cooperation, PRC

 Long Yongtu has been appointed as a member of the Council of Advisors, Boao Forum for Asia from July 2010.
 He was previously elected by the Board of Directors of Boao Forum for Asia as the Secretary-General in January 2003, overseeing the promotion on the development of Asian countries through greater economic integration across the region.
 In the capacity of Vice Minister of Ministry of Foreign Trade and Economic Cooperation (MOFTEC) in February 1997, Mr. Long served as Chief Representative for Trade Negotiations on China’s accession to the World Trade Organization (WTO), successfully sealed China’s entry to WTO in 2001 after 15 years of negotiation.
 Mr. Long also worked for the United Nations Development Program (UNDP) and is now a Goodwill Ambassador to the United Nations Industrial Development Organization (UNIDO).